Skip to Content

 Team Management

-Invite team members to help manage your store with specific permissions that control exactly what each person can see and do.
+Invite people to help manage your store with permissions that control exactly what each person can see and do.

 Overview

-To invite a team member, go to Dashboard > Team and click Invite Member.
-Enter their email address (they must have a FluxStore account), assign their permissions using the checkboxes, and click Invite.
-They will appear in your team list once they accept.
+Go to Dashboard > Team and click Invite Member.
+Enter their email (they must already have a FluxStore account), tick the permissions you want them to have, and click Invite.
+They appear in your team list once they accept the invitation.

-Each permission area can be assigned any combination of four access levels:
+Every permission area is independently set to any combination of four access levels:

 LevelWhat it allows

-You set these via checkboxes in the dashboard when inviting or editing a team member.
+Tick the boxes individually per area when inviting or editing a member.

-Grant Delete access sparingly.
-Deleted records generally cannot be recovered.
+Grant Delete sparingly.
+Deleted records (packages, categories, customers, orders) generally cannot be recovered.

 PackagesProducts sold on the storefront